petervartanian/petervartanian.github.io/index.md

 # Peter H. Vartanian

-I hail from [Weng](https://mapcarta.com/N1938447213): an agrarian hamlet tucked into the stone and pasture of the Tyrolean Alpsa.
-It is neither a place that tends to produce theorists nor one that is conspicuous enough to not miss  if one blinked on the wrong bend in the road.
+I hail from [Weng](https://mapcarta.com/N1938447213): an agrarian hamlet tucked into the stone and pasture of the Tyrolean Alps.
+It is neither **(a)** a place that tends to produce theorists nor **(b)** one that is conspicuous enough to not miss  if one blinked on the wrong bend in the road.
 Indeed, the scale there was human and weather-sized; mountains set the boundary conditions; and, seasons explained more than any market did.

 Since self-transplanting to the manifold of U.S. urben life, my world has arrived in files, cables, contracts, rumors, maps, datasets, and half-remembered conversations on trains.
 I try to hold them together long enough to see a pattern and then let the pattern fracture again, so that it does not become an idol.
 The work, then, is less a career than a flexuous attempt to look at power without flattery and at fragility without romance.